klb2/review-response-template/README.md

 # Usage

-In order to use the `reviewresponse.sty` package in your document, simple include the following line in your LaTeX document
+In order to use the `reviewresponse.sty` package in your document, simply include the following line in your LaTeX document
 ```latex
 \usepackage[journal={Name of the Journal},